 Manage Patient Follow-Up

 If the patient refuses a test or biopsy for any reason (including costs) after being advised of its need and importance, document the refusal and the reason in the patient record.
 If, for example, you are concerned about a possible malignancy, document that the patient was advised of the specific risk or concern and include the patient’s comments.
 Consider asking the patient to sign a detailed refusal-of-treatment form.
-(See our sample form, “Refusal to Consent to Treatment, Medication, or Testing,” and our article, “Informed Refusal,” for additional information.)
+(See our sample form “Refusal to Consent to Treatment, Medication, or Testing” and our article “Informed Refusal” for additional information.)

 Specimens and Reports

-Ensure that you have a stringent specimen collection and labeling protocol in place that identifies responsibilities for each function in the collection and labeling process, and be consistent in its use.
-Use a courier or transport service that is reliable and provides receipts.
+Ensure that you have a stringent specimen collection and labeling protocol in place that identifies responsibilities for each function in the collection and labeling process.
+Be consistent in the collection and labeling process and use a dependable courier or transport service that provides receipts.
 A good practice is to include shipping information within the package in case the service delivers to the wrong lab.
-Create a mechanism to track when specimens are sent, and ensure that reports are returned.
-The provider initials or signs and dates results/reports when they are reviewed so the staff knows that the report may then be filed in the medical record.
-Advise patients they will be notified of the results of every test and should not expect that “no news is good news.”
-Document patient notification of results and any required follow-up.
+Create a mechanism to track when specimens are sent and ensure that reports are returned.

 Lesion Precautions